 Verdejo concluded her questioning of Sussman by asking, "Do you think the zoning board would be stupid enough to go against the will of New Milford?"

-Michael Dipple, Hekemian's engineering expert and principal of L2A Land Design in Englewood, who had previously testified about the water detention and infiltration systems that will be installed as part of the proposed development of the United Water property, was recalled to answer questions from the public during the last five minutes of the hearing.
+Michael Dipple, Hekemian's engineering expert and principal of L2A Land Design in Englewood, who had previously as part of the proposed development of the United Water property, was recalled to answer questions from the public during the last five minutes of the hearing.

 Michael Gadaleta of New Milford had just begun to question Dipple about whether the subdivision of the United Water property created the irregularly shaped lot, and about the flooding of that property during Hurricane Irene, when the meeting was adjourned.